reTHINK-project/testbeds/docs/Trials-evaluation/D6.3-catalogue/catalogue-section.md

 !
 [Catalogue Assessment:Measured Request Rate over Demanded Request Rate] (./httperf-multiple-connections.png) **Figure XXX-05: Catalogue Assessment:Measured Request Rate over Demanded Request Rate**

+Note that the round trip time between the testing device and the Catalouge for these measrurements is 0.42 ms on average; and that this RTT is included in the reported response times.

 ###### References
 **Please decide if references are to be included per section or if these references need to be moved into a dedicated section when integrating the contributions**